CompImg/compimg.github.io/index.md

 ## Welcome

-"Computational Imaging" is an interdisciplinary working group between TUM Neuroradiology (http://www.neurokopfzentrum.med.tum.de/neuroradiologie/) and Image-Based Biomedical Imaging (http://ibbm.in.tum.de/WebHome).
+**Computational Imaging** is an interdisciplinary working group between TUM Neuroradiology (http://www.neurokopfzentrum.med.tum.de/neuroradiologie/) and Image-Based Biomedical Imaging (http://ibbm.in.tum.de/WebHome), headed by PD Benedikt Wiestler and Prof. Bjoern Menze.

-You can use the [editor on GitHub](https://github.com/CompImg/CompImg.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Medical Imaging generates a plethora of data, of which today only a fraction is used for clinical decision making.
+Within our Working Group, we aim to develop algorithms and strategies to make the wealth of information accessible to clinicials.
+We are also actively contributing to important challenges (https://www.med.upenn.edu/sbia/brats2018.html) and workshops (http://www.brainlesion-workshop.org/) in the field of medical image computing.

 *italic*